Vehicles?

 2821

-I'd say about 15% percent of my work is now small van work, most has been from existing customers some of whom had been using other couriers in vans to move their larger jobs, its probably only in the past year the van work has increased to this level gradually getting asked by customers about van jobs.
-Less than 1% is large van work
+I'd say about 15% percent of my work is now small van work, most has been from existing customers some of whom had been using other couriers in vans to move their larger jobs, its probably only in the past year the van work has increased to this level gradually getting asked by customers about van jobs as well

 1018